Kelly is studying for her PhD specializing in greenhouse plant production

-Our featured student for July 2018 is a graduate student: Kellie Walters.
+Our featured student for is in the Horticulture Graduate Program: Kellie Walters.
 Her hometown is Guttenberg, IA and she is working on a PhD in Horticulture under the direction of Dr. Roberto Lopez.
 We asked Kellie a few questions about herself:

 What is your background?